Moonshine-IDE/MoonshineWebsite/docs/recaptcha/grails/index.md

 }
 ```

 You don't need to worry about destroy logic for now.
 This is because when you're in development mode the database works in `create-drop` mode by default.
 This means all users entries we add will be forgotten when we restart the server.
 This is rather handy during development -- we can add the same user over and over again to see if the controller is working correctly.
-The user with id #1 is added every time application starts to ensure we alwasy hava at least one user to show in a controller.
+The user with id #1 is added every time application starts to ensure we always have at least one user to show in a controller.

 ###### Step 22
 Start the server again by going to `Project -> Build & Run`.